 Unlike strong chemicals, like hydrochloric acid, which get their strength by completely breaking apart in water, vinegar maintains a balance within water of about 1% separated acetic acid.
 This makes vinegar safe to use on cleaning surfaces, but makes it less effective fighting grease or carbon (char) buildup on cooking utensils.

-Vinegar shouldn't be used to clean upholstery, serious drain clogs or ovens.
+4. Avoid using vinegar to clean upholstery, stone countertops or tiles, serious drain clogs, or ovens.
 With upholstery, the acetic acid could cause a stain.
+Vinegar tends to etch costly stone counters and tiles.
 Vinegar should also not be used to treat metals like iron, stainless steel, bronze, or copper.
 Following these guidelines and understanding the properties of vinegar can help you get the most from this alternative cleaning agent.